-Another example of a higher priced house would be our listing Casa Camille, with a price of USD$1,090,000.00.
+Another example of a higher priced house would be a villa with a price of USD$1,090,000.00.
 The property is held through a corporation.

 Based on the fiscal value it has registered, it currently pays USD$154.00 per year in property taxes.
 When performing an appraisal based on the construction value, it applies for the luxury home tax, then the value of the land is included and the amount of luxury home tax paid per year is $1,077.00.
 This property would pay USD$747.50 in property taxes per year and it would pay USD$406.50 in tax on corporations.